 French culture is based on living in the present and living well.
 The culture involves taking the time necessary - and maybe a little more - to enjoy moments.
 Eating good dishes and drinking good wine is an excellent example as the French love the experience that goes along with it: sharing and connecting with friends and family.
 With five weeks of paid vacation, plus every Catholic holiday ever invented, the French are known to be experts at living well.

-For most French people, work is a way to gain money to spend on much more exciting activities during free time, like raising children, tasting new meals, or travelling.
-Despite being productive and committed while at work, very few French consider it a priority.
+For most French people, work is a way to gain money to spend on much more exciting activities during free time, like raising children, tasting new meals, or travelling despite being productive and committed while at work, very few French consider it a priority.
 Many see it more as a constraint or burden preventing them from what they love.
 In France, the law mandates that stores be closed on Sundays, even though some ﬂexibility is gradually introduced.
-This is clear evidence that work is not placed above everything else.
+It is clear evidence that work is not placed above everything else.
 Sundays are typically days reserved for families with no shopping, sports or other activities.
 The French will go to the market to buy fresh vegetables, meet friends and neighbours, have a coffee in a little café and take the time to take the (slow) beat of the place they live in.

 Debate and protest